Network Tracing¶

 - Symptom: unbalanced Begin/End in the event stream.

 MICROMEGAS_NET_CONNECTION_SCOPE(RAII) at function-scoped boundaries — there are no public Begin/End macros.
-If this surfaces in a fresh integration, confirm no helper is callingDispatch::NetEndConnection()directly (FNetConnectionScopeis the only authorized caller).
+If this surfaces, confirm no helper is callingDispatch::NetEndConnection()directly (FNetConnectionScopeis the only authorized caller).

 RPC bits double-count into NetConnectionEndEvent.bit_size¶